yodaxtah/TexturePatch/README.md

     - Platform specific quirks should be tested, so that the result is the same.
     - Decent CLI should be provided.
     - Perhaps store the patch(ed) image with a different library.
 [Open CV appears to increase the size of the image](https://stackoverflow.com/questions/12216333/opencv-imread-imwrite-increases-the-size-of-png), even though the luminances are exactly the same.
 1. _Is this method safe?_ For now, I'd say yes.
-However, I strongly suspect this hashing is not quantum computing safe "only" $2^{32}-1$ keys exist, so for each image, one could just try them all at once with a quantum computer and determine which match the best with the modified image using an algorithm.
+However, I strongly suspect this hashing is not quantum computing safe, as most contemporary encryption algorithms.
+Since "only" $2^{32}-1$ keys exist, so for each image, one could just try them all at once with a quantum computer and determine which match the best with the modified image using an algorithm.
 But then again, it takes quite a lot of effort.
-This should only be a concern for the game company that could be publishing patches, or allows artists to publish patches on publically unavailable textures.
-But that in itself is already extremely unlikely!
+This should only be a concern for the game company that 1) may want to publish patches (which is unlikely, because why not provide an update to do so instead), or 2) allows artists to publish patches on publically unavailable textures (but that in itself is already extremely unlikely).
 All the other people that have the goal of finding the original textures waste much less time searching for them online, sadly.
+1. _Can't the shapes of patches be used to recreate a texture_ I don't know, but let's say no. I have almost no photoshop skills.
+The craziest I could think of are people aligning screenshots of gameplay with shapes in patches, in which way they would have a name and eventually a texture they can modify or use as-is, but as usual, what would be the point.
+In case the textures hadn't been published before, they would presumably have to spend a lot of time figuring out which texture it is.
+I welcome anyone to attempts these extreme scenario's.
 <!-- .
 When that time comes, the textures should be taken offline.
 It still extra work to reverse a patch and a modified version to the original image, but it is certainly possible.
 At the same time.
 I don't expect anyone to put in the effort to reverse textures, if they can be found somewhere.
 The only unsafe use case is when this were to be used by a company that allowed artists to work on the original textures and publish them as patches.
 Anyone else will just grab them somewhere -- it is way too time consuming to reverse this! -->